oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 We have several mailing lists in the form of Google Groups that you can join:

 - [oppia-announce](https://groups.google.com/forum/#!forum/oppia-announce) is for announcements of new releases or blog posts.
 - [oppia-dev](https://groups.google.com/forum/#!forum/oppia-dev) is the main mailing list for communication between developers, and for technical questions.
+You can post to it even if you're not a member of the group.

 We also have a developer chat room [here](https://gitter.im/oppia/oppia-chat).
 Feel free to drop in and say hi!